 United Way of Passaic County understands the local economy and is working with individuals, employers and government to create a stronger community.
 Through our efforts, individuals are seeing success and communities are being impacted by improved financial stability.

-Learn About the Issue
+Learn About The Issue:

 More than 75,000 Passaic County residents meet the federal definition of poverty, including 23 percent of the county's children, but in total 45% of all households here do not have enough income to support all the basic necessities of life.